viiviilxx/TextClassification/README.md

 ```

 # Datasets
-If you use dataset prepared, download [RCV1-ids](https://drive.google.com/file/d/1kBKbH2sOjHZc-jJgayFO5FP8dK8tMrgk/view?usp=sharing) and put a unpacking folder into data/.
+If you use dataset prepared, download [RCV1-ids](https://drive.google.com/file/d/1kBKbH2sOjHZc-jJgayFO5FP8dK8tMrgk/view?usp=sharing) and put the folder that unzipped the 'id.zip' into data/.

 This is RCV1 dataset that raw text converted to ids by `BERT tokenizer`.
 Raw text means it didn`t normalize.